Omegapoint-Norge-Academy/oidc/README.md

 The workshop is divided into four parts.
 Part one and two will take more time to complete than part three and four.

+## Getting started
+Clone/fork the repo and open the template in your IDE of choice [0-start-template](0-start-template)

 ## Architecture
+The application has a same-site hosting setup.
+This means that the backend and frontend is hosted as the same site.
+To account for this in development a SPA-proxy is added

 ![alt text](Resources/bff_pattern.png?raw=true)

 # Workshop guide part 1 - Login and Logout